cholahan/end19/pages/outcome.md

 <p>While creating our map, we were especially interested in answering several questions:</p>

-<p style="margin-left: 50px; margin-right: 50px"> ~ Did British authors prefer to write novels set in their own country or in foreign lands?</p>
-<p style="margin-left: 50px; margin-right: 50px"> ~ Was there a difference between the genders in this subject?</p>
-<p style="margin-left: 50px; margin-right: 50px"> ~ Which location was mentioned the most in the title pages?</p>
-<p style="margin-left: 50px; margin-right: 50px"> ~ What was the most popular narrative form used, and in what time period were those narrative forms most prevalent?</p>

 <p> We first looked at the prevelance of certain locations that were mentioned in the title pages of the novels - indicating that the author or publisher was trying to, in part, 'sell' the book based on interest in that location.</p>